 Sidenote: One family member asked me after I came out of my self-imposed isolation, what I wanted from the family.
 “Compassion,” I said.
 They proceeded to look for a dictionary to read aloud to me what the word meant.
 This still baffles me.

 Grieving souls are very needy.
 There is not one person who could have provided what I needed during that time.
 In retrospect, I was helpless.
 Stagnant.
 I needed to figure things out on my own.
 I grieved not only for Konnor but the grief brought forth a river of emotions from old family history to float to the surface.
 And my friends there is nothing more isolate nor despairing than being naked in a bathtub sobbing into your hands night after night.
 My family and I were not and are not close, to expect them to do something out of character for them was wishful thinking on my part.
 In my grief I simply “needed” them.
 My own expectations of my family created more pain.

 Grief may open up old wounds.
 Beware.
 There is a familiarity in pain.
 Something someone says may bring back a memory or place you in a similar situation that reminds you of something long since past.
 Let go.
 Grief is enough weight to bear.

 Grief opens our eyes to those around us.
 It allows us to see people in our lives for who they truly are.
 When you are broken and exposed, who is there for you?
 I learned that the little things I thought were important just aren’t anymore.
-The one’s that I have held close, especially my children, I hold even tighter.
+The people that I have held close, especially my children, I hold even tighter.
 Death does that to you I guess.